2024 Solar Incentives Guide for Stow, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives are intended to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
-Solar incentives could include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are given by the federal government, some by the state of Ohio and some by your specific utility company, county or municipality.
-Categories of solar incentives include:
+Incentives could include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered federally, while others are offered by the state of Ohio or your specific utility company, county or municipality.
+Some broad categories of solar incentives include:

-• Net Metering: Net metering is an incentive you can get once your solar system is up and running.
-If you have a net metering agreement with your Stow utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in other areas you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar panels are up and running.
+If you have a net metering agreement in place with your Stow utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some locations, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.

 Best Solar Financing